Cosplay OnlyFans: How to Turn Your Craft Into a Real Business (Not Just a Hobby)

 Dealing With Negativity

-- Remember that you’re building a real business.
-Other people’s opinions don’t appear on your income statement.
+Block and move forward.
+Don’t engage with trolls.
+Focus entirely on the community that does support you.
+Remember that you’re building a real business — other people’s opinions don’t appear on your income statement.

-Setting Boundaries
+Setting Limits

 Write your limits down before you launch.
 The limits you set when your thinking is calm are the ones worth keeping when a request creates pressure.